 Almost all credits earned at community and technical colleges are considered to be lower-division credit.

 Transfer courses are reviewed individually by the Academic and Transfer Advising Services Office for their applicability toward fulfillment of general education requirements.
 Applicants who have completed college-level study at an institution outside of the United States will have their credits evaluated for application to the University’s general education requirements by the Academic and Transfer Advising Services Office.
+(Note: WRT 102 cannot be transferred to the University from an International School.)

 Courses satisfactorily completed elsewhere toward the intended major or needed to fulfill the 39 upper-division credits requirement must be evaluated by the appropriate academic department for specific applicability.
 No transferred course with a grade lower than C may be counted among the 39 upper-division credits required for graduation.
 Forms for requesting the evaluation of specific courses for major and upper-division credit are available in the Academic and Transfer Advising Services Office and in the Engineering and Applied Sciences Undergraduate Student Office.
 Students may begin the evaluation process as soon as they accept the offer of admission.